|Acrolinx for Office on Windows||1.4|

 What You Should Know Before Installing

-Before you install Acrolinx for Office on Windows, make sure that you have the following software installed:
+Before you install Acrolinx for Office on Windows, make sure that you've installed the following:

 |Microsoft .NET Framework||4.5 or later|

-Check our compatibility guide if you want to know if Acrolinx for Office on Windows works with your local platform and with your Acrolinx platform.
+Check our Compatibility Guide if you want to know whether Acrolinx for Office on Windows works with your local platforms.

 Acrolinx now ships a one-stop solution for Microsoft Office.
-Install Acrolinx for Office on Windows to use Acrolinx in Word and PowerPoint.
+Install Acrolinx for Office on Windows to use Acrolinx in Word, PowerPoint, Excel, and Outlook.

 To get started, review the following tasks and concepts: